Complex projective structures with Schottky holonomy: Schottky structures and handlebodies with cellular structures.

 \nin {\it Case 2.} (For the following discussion, see Figure \ref{case2}.)
-Suppose that $u$ and $v$ are the same vertices of $G_n$.
-Then, without loss of generality, we can assume that $u = v_1$ and $u \neq v_2$ (if $u = v_1 = v_2$, there is a contradiction to the definition of a folding map).
-Then $P = Q$.
-In addition, we can assume that $e = c_1$.
+Suppose that $u$ and $v$ are the same vertices of $G_i$.
+Then, without loss of generality, we can assume that $u = v_1$ and $u \neq v_2$ (if $u = v_1 = v_2$, there is a contradiction to the definition of folding maps).
+Then the components $P$ and $Q$ of $H_i \sm \Dl_i$ are the same component.
+Since $u = v_1$, we can assume that $e = c_1$.
 Then $D_e = D_{c_1}$.